 • Coricancha

 This was the most sacred temple in Cusco.
 It was a temple for the sun god, Apu Punchao.
-The ancestors of the Sapa Inca (the emperor) and all the main gods of the empire were honored here.
+People honored the ancestors of the Sapa Inca (the emperor) and all the main gods of the empire here.

 • Pachacamac